JuliaData/DataFrames.jl/docs/src/lib/internals.md

 function `function` by adding a [`table_transformation`](@ref) method for this function.
-This is most useful for custom reductions over columns of `NamedTuple` created by `AsTable`, especially in cases when the user expects that very many (over 1000 as a rule of thumb) would be selected by `AsTable` selector in which case avoiding creation of `NamedTuple` object significantly reduces compilation time (which is often more longer than computation time in such cases).
+This is most useful for custom reductions over columns of `NamedTuple` created by `AsTable`, especially in cases when the user expects that very many columns (over 1000 as a rule of thumb) would be selected by `AsTable` selector in which case avoiding creation of `NamedTuple` object significantly reduces compilation time (which is often longer than computation time in such cases).